Margnet-data/LITA-CAPSTONE-PROJECT-/README.md

 ### Data Source
 ---

-The main data source for this analysis is sales data from the retail store, available as "Retail_SalesData.csv" and imported into SQL Server for advanced querying and analysis.
+The main data source for this analysis is customer data from the subscription company, available as "Customer_Data.csv" and imported into SQL Server for advanced querying and analysis.

 ### Tools Used
 ---